ALMA Lensing Cluster Survey: $HST$ and $Spitzer$ Photometry of 33 Lensed Fields Built with CHArGE: Introduction

-More recently, the advantages of space-based observations have become particularly pronounced in the search for high redshift galaxies, with the combined efforts of the very sensitive WFC3/IR camera onboard \textit{HST} and the ultra deep \textit{Spitzer}/IRAC imaging.
-The remarkable wavelength coverage of these instruments has helped us push the observational frontier to the beginning of the cosmic epoch of reionization at $z\sim 7-8$, some 700 Myr from the Big Bang, and toward the epoch beyond $z\sim10$, where the formation of the first galaxies has taken place.
-A number of large deep extragalactic blank field surveys has now led to a discovery of significant and statistically meaningful number of galaxies at $z\sim 7-8$ (e.g. \citealt{mclure13,finkelstein15,bouwens15}), an ever growing sample of $z\sim9-11$ candidates \citep{ellis13,oesch13,oesch14,bouwens16,calvi16}, and even the most distant galaxy discovered to-date at $z=11.1$ \citep{oesch16,jiang21}.
+More recently, the advantages of space-based observations have become particularly pronounced in the search for high redshift galaxies, with the combined efforts of the very sensitive Wide Field Camera 3 (WFC3) - onboard \textit{HST} and the ultra deep \textit{Spitzer} Infrared Array Camera (IRAC) imaging.
+The remarkable wavelength coverage of these instruments has helped us push the observational frontier to the end of the cosmic epoch of reionization at $z\sim 7-8$, some 700 Myr from the Big Bang, and toward the epoch beyond $z\sim10$, where the formation of the first galaxies has taken place.
+A number of large deep extragalactic blank field surveys has now led to the discovery of a significant and statistically meaningful number of galaxies at $z\sim 7-8$ (e.g. \citealt{mclure13,finkelstein15,bouwens15}), an ever growing sample of $z\sim9-11$ candidates \citep{ellis13,oesch13,oesch14,bouwens16,calvi16}, and even the most distant galaxy discovered to date at $z=11.1$ \citep{oesch16,jiang21}.
 The most staggering and impactful discoveries of high-$z$ galaxies have however been made within lensing cluster fields, which include Hubble Frontier Fields (HFF; \citealt{lotz17}), the Reionization Lensing Cluster Survey (RELICS; \citealt{coe19}), and the Cluster Lensing And Supernova survey with Hubble (CLASH; \citealt{postman12}).
 All three combine the power of \textit{HST} and \textit{Spitzer} observations and a strong gravitational lensing potential of massive galaxy clusters, to produce the deepest available observations of high-$z$ galaxies lensed by clusters ever obtained (e.g. see \citealt{zheng12,coe13,bradley14,schmidt14,zitrin14,infante15,ishigaki15,kawamata15,oesch15,mcleod15,hashimoto18,hoag18,strait20}).